 Select ARN from the drop-down list.

-ARNEnter the ARN of the function that you want to add.
+Enter the Alibaba Cloud Resource Name (ARN) of the function that you want to add.

-You can obtain the ARN of a function on the details page of the function in the Function Compute console.
+You can copy the ARN of a function on the details page of the function in the Function Compute console.
 For more information, see Obtain the ARN of a function.

 Add backend servers of the IP type

 If you set the server group type to IP, you must add IP addresses to receive requests.
-If you have not enabled remote IP address, the added IP address must be within the CIDR block of the current VPC.
-If you have enabled remote IP address, you can add IP addresses that are not within the current VPC CIDR block.
-For more information, see Specify an ECS instance in a VPC as a backend server of ALB in a different region and Specify an on-premises server as a backend server of ALB.
+If you do not enable the remote IP address feature, the IP addresses that you want to add must be within the CIDR block of the current VPC.
+If you enable the remote IP address feature, you can add IP addresses that are not within the current VPC CIDR block.
+For more information about how to add backend servers to ALB in a different region, see Specify an ECS instance in a VPC as a backend server of ALB in a different region and Add on-premises servers to an ALB instance within the same region.

 • You can add only internal-facing servers and cannot add Internet-facing servers.